giselepereiira/Movie-chatbot/README.md

 - imdbdatabase
 - kaggledatabase
 - movie_chatbot
-- Utility functions: InvertedIndexUtils.py and TextProcessingUtils.py
+- InvertedIndexUtils.py and TextProcessingUtils.py (Utility functions)
 - MovieSearchAPI.py

-### Database description
+### Database description and setup

-- imdbdatabase: can be obtained through https://www.imdb.com/interfaces/.
-This dataset contains title information, rating, and people information.
+- folder **imdbdatabase**:  The IMDB dataset contains title information, rating, and people information.

+To setup this dataset, download the files available at https://www.imdb.com/interfaces/ and extract them in a new folder named “dataset” on the root of the project.

+Install PostgreSQL (https://www.postgresql.org/download/) and create a new database of your choice.
+After, it is needed to define the database configurations on variable db_config on `DatabaseConstants.py`.
+To import the data, just run `IMToDB.py` (Disclaimer: this process takes a long time).

-- kaggledatabase: can be obtained through https://www.kaggle.com/iarunava/imdb-movie-reviews-dataset This dataset contains 50,000 reviews movie reviews along with their associated binary sentiment polarity labels.
+- folder **kaggledatabase**: The kaggle dataset contains 50,000 movie reviews along with their associated binary sentiment polarity labels.
 A negative review has a score <= 4 out of 10, and a positive review has a score >= 7 out of 10.
 The review is associated with the IMDB URL, where the movie IMDB ID can be directly obtained.

+To setup this dataset, download the files available at https://www.kaggle.com/iarunava/imdb-movie-reviews-dataset and extract them to kaggledatabase folder.
+Run `ImporterKaggle.py` and change the variable path.
+Then, run `CreateIndexKaggle.py` for positive reviews and negative reviews.

-- cmudatabase: can be obtained through http://www.cs.cmu.edu/~ark/personas/ contains plot summaries of 42,306 movies extracted from Wikipedia, as well as, movie attributes of 81,741 movies extracted from Freebase (movie name, release date, genres, etc).
+- folder **cmudatabase**: The CMU database contains plot summaries of 42,306 movies extracted from Wikipedia, as well as, movie attributes if 81,741 movies extracted from Freebase (movie name, release date, genres, etc).

+To setup this dataset, download the files available at  http://www.cs.cmu.edu/~ark/personas/ and extract them on cmudatabase folder.
+Following, run `ImporterCmu.py` and `CreateIndexCmu.py`.

 ### MovieSearchAPI